ProDemos/pds/README.md

 composer compile-twig
 ```
 to generate new demo files in demo/html

+You can also just call
+``composer compile``
+to do both.

+# Expand - adding new elements

 To create new elements,
   - write your sass in assets/sass